What is the course about?

 By the end of this course you should be able to...

 - Use video scopes to preform advanced colour management

 What level is the course and do I need any particular skills?

 Advanced - aimed at anyone who wishes to improve their editing skills and general editing knowledge.
 Previous experience with Adobe Premiere Pro CC is essential.

 How will I be taught, and will there be any work outside the class?

 The day will be a mixture of demonstrations and hands-on exercises, allowing for some individual tutorial support.
 There may be forum sessions were we will look at each other’s work to discuss different aspects of editing/ filmmaking in general and its common techniques.
 Asking questions and commenting is encouraged at all times.
 Handbooks, manuals and worksheets are available.

 You will be taught with workshops, short lectures, practical exercises, tutorials and hand outs.

 Are there any other costs?
 Is there anything I need to bring?

 You might want to consider purchasing other books related to the subject of film making and editing.

 When I've finished, what course can I do next?

 By the end of the course you should be comfortable to do get on with some basic editing and work with your own material.
-You may want to join the stage 3 editing class, or one of the other more specialized moving image classes, like a production or lighting class.
+You may want to join the stage 3 editing class, or next term's VG388 Documentary film making: a practical course .